dzulfaqorali196/Live-Cancer/article/why/fund-breakthroughs.md

 author: Dr. Michael Chen
 excerpt: Discover how Decentralized Science (DeSci) is transforming cancer research funding through transparency, community involvement, and blockchain technology.
 coverImage: "/images/why/fund-breakthroughs.jpg"
-tags: [CancerCoin, decentralized research, BIO tokens, cancer funding, Solana]
+tags: [CancerCoin, decentralized research, $CANCER, cancer funding, Solana]
 ---

 # How CancerCoin Powers Cancer Research Breakthroughs

 Cancer touches millions of lives, yet the journey to new treatments is hindered by outdated funding systems.
 Centralized grants, bureaucratic delays, and limited access for smaller labs slow progress toward breakthroughs.
-CancerCoin, a Decentralized Science (DeSci) platform, is changing this by enabling anyone—patients, researchers, or crypto enthusiasts—to fund innovative cancer research directly with BIO tokens on Solana’s high-speed blockchain.
+CancerCoin, a Decentralized Science (DeSci) platform, is changing this by enabling anyone—patients, researchers, or crypto enthusiasts—to fund innovative cancer research directly with $CANCER on Solana’s high-speed blockchain.
 Here’s how CancerCoin is accelerating the fight against cancer.

 ## The Barriers of Traditional Funding